 Parents of undergraduate students who attend college are eligible for federal PLUS loans and may borrow an amount up to the cost of the student’s attendance – which includes tuition, housing, and other expenses.
 Unlike Stafford loans, parents must satisfy a limited credit check.
 Changes to the credit check made by the Department of Education in Fall 2011 meant many parents were no longer eligible for the loans, and many institutions that relied heavily on PLUS loan revenue faced substantial funding shortfalls.
 The alterations are currently undergoing a negotiated rulemaking process.
 For more, read New America's report on the topic.

 PLUS loans are not subject to a specific dollar limit like Stafford loans.
 Loans generally must be paid back over 10 years.
-PLUS loans, which used to carry a fixed 7.9 percent interest rate, now carry a rate equal to the rate on the 10-year Treasury note plus a markup of 4.6 percent.
+PLUS loans, which used to carry a fixed 7.9 percent interest rate, now carry a rate equal to the rate on the 10-year Treasury note plus a markup of 4.6 percent: 7.21 percent for AY 2014-15.
 Rates are capped at 10.5 percent.

 Grad PLUS Loan

 Graduate students may borrow PLUS loans for themselves under the same terms that the loans are provided to parents of dependent undergraduates.
 Grad PLUS loans are meant for borrowers who exhaust eligibility for Stafford loans.
-As with Parent PLUS loans, interest rates on Grad PLUS loans are set at the rate on the 10-year Treasury note plus a markup of 4.6 percent, with rates capped at 10.5 percent
+As with Parent PLUS loans, interest rates on Grad PLUS loans are set at the rate on the 10-year Treasury note plus a markup of 4.6 percent, with rates capped at 10.5 percent.
+They total 7.21 percent for AY 2014-15.

 All federal student loans can be consolidated into one loan after a borrower leaves school.
 The interest rate on the loan is fixed, and is set at the weighted average of the interest rates on the underlying loans.
 Consolidation loans also offer extended repayment terms depending on the total value of the loan (see below).